Transport in Timor-Leste

-In Timor-Leste, transportation is reduced due to the nation's poverty, poor transportation infrastructure, and sparse communications networks.
-The general condition of the roads is inadequate, and telephone and Internet capabilities are limited in the countryside.
+In Timor-Leste, transportation is reduced due to the nation's poverty, poor transportation infrastructure.

+There are no railways in the country.
+The general condition of the roads is inadequate.
 The country has six airports, one of which has commercial and international flights.
-There are no railroads in East Timor.

 Railways

-There are no railways in East Timor.
+Timor-Leste has no railways.
 However, a master plan for a 500 km long electrified double-track railway was proposed in 2012, with a central line from Bobonaro to Lospalos, a western corridor from Dili to Betano and an eastern corridor from Baucau to Uatolari.

 Roadways

 Overview

-East Timor has a road network of 6,041 km, of which about 2,600 km of roads are paved, and about 3,440 km are unpaved.
+Timor-Leste has a road network of 6,041 km, of which about 2,600 km of roads are paved, and about 3,440 km are unpaved.